Smoked tri-tip is one of the most flavorful and tender pieces of meat in the beef department and yet it is hard to find in many parts of the country.

 It is a triangle shaped piece of meat that usually weighs between 2-3 pounds with just the right amount of fat marbling and no huge pockets of fat that need to be trimmed before you can eat it.
-Unlike most beef that we put in the smoker, it is best cooked and served medium rare.
+Unlike some beef that we put in the smoker, it is best cooked and served medium rare.
 I have to say that it is a favorite of mine topping even prime rib.

 Here are some of the names that it is called (whole or cut into steaks) in different parts of the country: